joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 Thankfully, I'd been angling for a super-early bus, which left me enough time to unpack the bike, ride back to the house, fetch the ball, ride back to the bus, repack everything, and have a minute to meditate in the sun before the 8AM-ish second airport bus arrived.

 At this point, I knew that the bicycle and clothes were all packed and wouldn't need unpacking until they arrived at AMS from SFO.
-As a last task before strapping it all down, I removed the roller-caster wheels, put them in a dedicated pouch, and slipped them down between the tires inside the Vincita bag.
+As a last task before strapping it all down, I removed the Vincita's roller-caster wheels, put them in a dedicated pouch, and slipped them down between the tires inside the main bag.
 Done!

 ### Skidmarks